Ann Whitney Olin Professor of Religion

 Elizabeth A. Castelli is Ann Whitney Olin Professor of Religion.

 Castelli is a specialist in biblical studies, early Christianity, feminist/gender studies in religion, and theory and method in the study of religion.
-Currently she is particularly interested in the "afterlives" of biblical texts — how the Bible is deployed and recycled in contemporary social, political, and cultural expressions and debates.
+She is particularly interested in the reception history and "afterlives" of biblical and early Christian texts— how the Bible and early Christian sources are cited and recycled in contemporary social, political, and cultural expressions and debates.
 Her English translation of Italian filmmaker Pier Paolo Pasolini's San Paolo, the never-produced script for a film about St. Paul, appeared in July 2014 from Verso Books UK.
 She is the founding editor of the scholarly journal Postscripts: The Journal of Sacred Texts and Contemporary Worlds, and she is currently at work on a collection of essays on the theme of confession.

-She serves on the editorial boards of the Journal of Early Christian Studies and the Journal of Biblical Literature, the academic advisory board of the journal Religion and Gender, and the advisory boards of the Center for Religion and Media at New York University and the Society for Comparative Research on Iconic and Performative Texts (SCRIPT).
+In July 2015, Castelli became the Editorial Director of The Marginalia Review of Books, a channel of the Los Angeles Review of Books.
+She also serves on the editorial boards of the Journal of Early Christian Studies and the Journal of Biblical Literature; the academic advisory board of the journal Religion and Gender; and the advisory boards of the Center for Religion and Media at New York University and the Society for Comparative Research on Iconic and Performative Texts (SCRIPT).
 She is a participant in the Public Rights/Private Conscience Project of the Center for Gender and Sexuality Law at Columbia Law School and a member of the board of the Center for Constitutional Rights.
 She is an active volunteer at Word Up Community Bookshop/Libreria Comunitaria, an all-volunteer-run bookshop and arts/performance space in Washington Heights.

 RECENT JOURNAL ARTICLES, ESSAYS, AND REVIEWS